bigalnz/test_fft/README.md

                         SDR center frequency (default: 160270968)

   -g GAIN, --gain GAIN  SDR gain (default: 7.7)

+  --no-use-gps          do not try to connect to GPS.
+Not supported on Windows.

 Processing:
   --carrier CARRIER     Carrier frequency to process (default: 160707760)